Will be available soon.

 6.2 The Data Processor shall only grant access to the personal data being processed on behalf of the Data Controller to persons under the Data Processor’s authority who have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality and only on a need to know basis.
 The list of persons to whom access has been granted shall be kept under periodic review.
 On the basis of this review, such access to personal data can be withdrawn, if access is no longer necessary, and personal data shall consequently not be accessible anymore to those persons.

-6.3 The Data Processor shall at the request of the Data Controller demonstrate that the concerned persons under the Data Processor’s authority are subject to the abovementioned confidentiality, cf. Clause 13.3.
+6.3 The Data Processor shall at the request of the Data Controller demonstrate that the concerned persons under the Data Processor’s authority are subject to the above mentioned confidentiality.

-7.4 Furthermore, the Data Processor shall assist the Data Controller in ensuring compliance with the Data Controller’s obligations, by inter alia providing the Data Controller with information concerning the technical and organisational measures already implemented by the Data Processor along with all other information necessary for the Data Controller to comply with the Data Controller’s obligation under applicable Data Protection Regulation.
+7.3 Furthermore, the Data Processor shall assist the Data Controller in ensuring compliance with the Data Controller’s obligations, by inter alia providing the Data Controller with information concerning the technical and organisational measures already implemented by the Data Processor along with all other information necessary for the Data Controller to comply with the Data Controller’s obligation under applicable Data Protection Laws.

-7.6 Notwithstanding Clause 7.5 above, the Data Controller may not require the Data Processor to implement measures which would bring the Data Processor in non-compliance with this DPA, the GDPR or Data Protection Regulation.
+7.5 Notwithstanding Clause 7.4 above, the Data Controller may not require the Data Processor to implement measures which would bring the Data Processor in non-compliance with this DPA or Data Protection Laws.

 8.1 The Data Processor shall meet the requirements specified in Article 28(2) and (4) GDPR in order to engage another processor (a sub-processor).

-8.5 Data Processor shall update the sub-processor list, cf. Annex B, at least 30 days before changing sub-processors and will provide the Data Controller with a notification of changes to sub-processors (a “Change Notice”), thereby giving the data controller the opportunity to object to such changes prior to the engagement of the concerned sub-processor(s).
+8.4 Data Processor shall update the sub-processor list, cf. Annex B, at least thirty (30) days before engaging new sub-processors or making material changes to existing sub-processors and will provide the Data Controller with a notification of changes to sub-processors (a “Change Notice”), thereby giving the data controller the opportunity to object to such changes prior to the engagement of the concerned sub-processor(s).

-8.7 Where the Data Processor engages a sub-processor for carrying out specific processing activities on behalf of the Data Controller, the same data protection obligations as set out in the DPA shall be imposed on that sub-processor by way of a contract or other legal act under EU or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of the DPA, the GDPR and applicable Data Protection Regulation.
+8.6 Where the Data Processor engages a sub-processor for carrying out specific processing activities on behalf of the Data Controller, the same data protection obligations as set out in the DPA shall be imposed on that sub-processor by way of a contract or other legal act under EU or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of the DPA and applicable Data Protection Laws.

-8.8 The Data Processor shall therefore be responsible for requiring that the sub-processor at least complies with the obligations to which the Data Processor is subject pursuant to the DPA, the GDPR and applicable Data Protection Regulation.
+8.7 The Data Processor shall therefore be responsible for requiring that the sub-processor at least complies with the obligations to which the Data Processor is subject pursuant to the DPA and applicable Data Protection Laws.

-8.8 If the sub-processor does not fulfil his data protection obligations, the Data Processor shall remain liable to the Data Controller as regards the fulfilment of the obligations of the sub-processor.
-This does not affect the rights of the data subjects the GDPR and applicable Data Protection Regulation against the Data Controller and the Data Processor, including the sub-processor.
+8.9 If the sub-processor does not fulfil his data protection obligations, the Data Processor shall remain liable to the Data Controller as regards the fulfilment of the obligations of the sub-processor.
+This does not affect the rights of the data subjects under applicable Data Protection Laws against the Data Controller and the Data Processor, including the sub-processor.

 9.2 In case transfers to third countries or international organisations, which the Data Processor has not been instructed to perform by the Data Controller, is required under EU or Member State law to which the Data Processor is subject, the Data Processor shall inform the Data Controller of that legal requirement prior to processing unless that law prohibits such information on important grounds of public interest.